Lindegren & Partners ABExecutive- and Organizational development

 “What characterizes the successful executive?
 Can you see a pattern?”

 “Today, modern executives are incredibly exposed, more expendable in a way.
-Those who can withstand the storms of great changes, are those who possess a balance in life, between work and free time.
+Those who can withstand the storms of great changes, are those who possess a healthy work-life balance.
 Those who know how to find energy from the world outside the office.
-And, the successful executives dare to ask for help and support, keep qualified advisors near.
+In addition, the successful executives dare to ask for help and support, keep qualified advisors near.
 I am one such advisor, consider me an executive resource.”

 –And what is needed in order to be a successful advisor?